jobendik/rift/memory-bank/systemPatterns.md

 ## System Architecture

-The redesigned RIFT FPS UI system employs a component-based architecture with clear separation of concerns and well-defined communication patterns.
-The architecture consists of these major elements:
+The RIFT FPS UI system employs a component-based architecture with clear separation of concerns and well-defined communication patterns.
+The architecture has now been implemented with these core elements:

 ### Core Components
 ```mermaid